Mutual recognition of fertiliser products

 Prior authorisation procedure

-- Billing address and business ID for the cost of processing the application
+- Invoicing address and business ID, or a foreign operator’s VAT code, for costs charged for the processing of the application

-- The raw materials used in the manufacture of the product and their origin
+- The ingredients used in the manufacture of the product and their origin

 - Description of the manufacturing process

-- The most recent results of analyses conducted on the product in a laboratory approved by the competent authority for at least the following analyses:
+- The most recent results of analyses conducted for the product in a laboratory approved by the competent authority at least as follows:

-In addition to the applicant, a refusal is also notified without delay to the Commission and the other Member States of the European Union.
-The decision may be appealed to the administrative court.
-The appeal instructions are attached to the decision.
-Alternatively, the case may be referred to SOLVIT for a decision.
-Information on SOLVIT is available at https://tem.fi/en/solvit1.
+In addition to the applicant, information about a negative decision will also be provided immediately for the European Commission and other Member States.
+An appeal against the decision can be lodged with the administrative court.
+Appeal instructions are attached with the decision.
+Alternatively, the case can be entered in the SOLVIT procedure.
+More information about SOLVIT is available at https://tem.fi/en/solvit1.